Center for Perfection Studies • The Big Board–Little Universe Project • USA • 2017 • Notational Index •

 The first prime numbers might give us new insights into systems theory, bifurcation theory, and numbers.
 Of course, staying within the 202 notations, the priority for this analysis will be determined by the following prime numbers (bold): 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61.

-Our focus will be on those numbers in bold which are the doublings of a prime number:
+Our focus will be on those numbers in bold and then those which are doublings of prime numbers:

 • 1:2 and 1:4 and 1:8 (2-4-8-16-32-64-128) This notation, 128, contains many common elements of life.
 The Planck Length multiple is 5.499 km or 3.42 miles.
 That would be the size of the universe at just .0000183 seconds, readily measurable with today’s instrumentation.
 The mass is extraordinarily dense (7.406±×1029kg), considerably larger than the Earth’s mass (5.97×1024 kg) yet smaller than the sun (1.988±×1030 kg).
 So the next notation to be studied will be 128.